Accelerator: Sales Compensation Plans Explained

 Driving Performance

 One of the main benefits of accelerators is their ability to drive performance.
 By offering increasingly higher rewards for higher levels of sales, accelerators can motivate salespeople to strive for higher performance levels.
 This can lead to increased sales and revenue for the company, as well as higher earnings for the salespeople.
+Understanding the sales cycle can help in setting effective accelerators that align with the duration and characteristics of the sales process.

 Furthermore, accelerators can help create a competitive environment among salespeople.
 As they see their colleagues earning higher commissions by exceeding their targets, they may be motivated to do the same.
 This can create a positive cycle of increased performance and higher earnings.